ibrahimelhadeg/blog/source/_drafts/choosing-authentication-strategy.md

     - OpenID
 ---

-* Everyone has a slightly different method
-* Libraries get mixed up
-* Auth as a service complicates things
-* Angular requires JWT because of front-end authentication

 In this post, I am going to walk through why the `Passport-JWT` authentication strategy is a simple, reliable solution for small teams and startups implementing a Node/Express + Angular web app.

 In addition, I will be walking through the following topics:

-* What authentication options are available
+* What authentication options are available (and how they work)
 * How to implement a Passport JWT strategy within a Node/Express + Angular application (database agnostic)

 If you are just looking for an implementation tutorial, [skip to this section](#implementation).